A Single Man: Cast

 Jon Hamm has an uncredited voice cameo as Jim's cousin Harold Ackerly, who calls George to tell him of Jim's death and that the funeral is "just for family."

 Production

 Fashion designer Tom Ford, as a first-time director, financed the film himself.
 The film places emphasis on the culture of the 1960s; the production design is by the same team that designed AMC television's Mad Men, which is set in the same era.
-Mad Men star Jon Hamm has an uncredited voice cameo as the cousin of George's partner, Jim.
 The actual house where the character George lives in the film was designed in 1948 by John Lautner, his first house after leaving Frank Lloyd Wright.
 The film was shot in 21 days (from 3 November to 5 December 2008), according to "The Making of A Single Man", a featurette included on the DVD release of the film.